husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 ![ROSbot gazebo](/assets/img/ROSbot_manual/rosbot_gazebo.png "ROSbot gazebo")

-You can find free ROS tutorials dedicated for ROSbot under this <a href="https://husarion.com/tutorials/ros-tutorials/1-ros-introduction/">link</a>.
+You can find free <b>ROS tutorials</b> dedicated for ROSbot under this <a href="https://husarion.com/tutorials/ros-tutorials/1-ros-introduction/">link</a>.
 They will guide you through different aspects of programming autonomous vehicles in ROS

 # Hardware guide #